 Santa Monica – MEDIAN RENT PER MONTH – $2,900

 With gorgeous views, tons of attractions, and a world-renowned pier, Santa Monica is always on the list of places to visit to Los Angeles and is especially a hot spot for L.A. young professionals.
 With the beach, pier, and the Third Street Promenade, there are always events taking place in the downtown area.

 Santa Monica doesn’t just have a collection of the best L.A. places to eat, it’s an international dining destination and reputed birthplace of ‘California’ and ‘fusion’ cuisine.
 Often raved about and reviewed are the burgers at Father’s Office on Montana Avenue.
-Pair your burger with one of the many beers on tap and you will have one of Los Angeles’ most famous dining experiences.
+Pair your burger with one of the many craft breweries on tap in LA and you will have one of Los Angeles’ most famous dining experiences.

 Downtown – MEDIAN RENT PER MONTH – $2,700